cleopatra-itn/GOAL/README.md

 pip install -r requirements.txt
 ```

-### Download Checkpoints and dataset files
+### Download checkpoints and dataset files
 For working with MLM-Geo locally you will need to download the model checkpoints and dataset files.
 Checkpoints should be placed under the models' directory in a folder named checkpoints.
 While all other files should be placed under a folder named data.

 Link for the checkpoints and dataset files will be provided soon!

+### EventRegistry API key
+To be able to retrieve the latest news for the entities, you will need to register on [EventRegistry](https://eventregistry.org/register) and use the API key.
+Please save the API key in a text file and name it ER_API_KEY.

 ### Run server
 We serve MLM-Geo using [Waitress](https://docs.pylonsproject.org/projects/waitress/en/latest/) pure-Python WSGI server.
-After having all the checkpoints and dataset files you can simply run:
+After having the checkpoints, the dataset files and the EventRegistry API key you can simply run:
 ``` bash
 # run waitress server
 python waitress_server.py
 ```
-This should run MLM-Geo in the following address [0.0.0.0:9000](0.0.0.0:9000).
+This should run MLM-Geo in the following address [0.0.0.0:9000](http://0.0.0.0:9000/).

 ## Live API
 A live API is provided alongside the application.
 It may be accessed in the following manner: